 Ozone treatment (Commercial Aquariums, water disinfection)

 Poultry processing – disinfect the skin

 Fruit and vegetable washing

 Chlorine addition (swimming pools, spas)

 Swimming pools, hot tubes

 How Does an Electrode Work?

 The reference is identical to the one used in the pH electrode.
 It is an Ag/AgCl (silver/silver chloride) wire in 3.5M KCl saturated with AgCl (silver chloride).
 A second junction for protection of the reference wire is common in industrial electrodes and is referred to as a “Double Junction.”
-A combination ORP electrode works the same as a combination pH electrode.
-The measuring electrode generates a millivolt output based on the oxidizing or reducing reactions taking place while the reference electrode generates a constant millivolt output.
+A combination of ORP electrodes works the same as a combination pH electrode.
+The measuring electrode generates a millivolt output based on the oxidizing or reducing reaction taking place while the reference electrode generates a constant millivolt output.
 The working range of an ORP electrode is +/- 2000mV.
 A pH meter with a millivolt scale or ORP transmitter or controller is used to display readings.